mattiejastje/HitmanTracker/README.md

   * Taking your raw score (before modifiers).
   * Comparing it to an internal "shadow score" for that checkpoint.
-  * Converting it to a percentage
+  * Converting it to a percentage.

   The thresholds are: